missamynicholson/phlash/README.md

 ## Usage

  The code is available in this repo, and as of 24-June-16 the app has been approved by Apple, so it is now ready for Beta testing.
-If you would like to beta test the app, please contact one of the members of the team to give you access.
+If you would like to beta test the app, please [check here](https://phlash.herokuapp.com/) or contact one of the members of the team.

 ## Technologies